 Unlike the cylindrical pattern of 4A, this type of hair takes on more of a tight and crimpy curl pattern that, when stretched out, forms more of a “z” instead of an “s”.
 The ends of the hair shaft tend to have a more clearly defined curl pattern than the roots.

-Like type 3C, this hair type was not originally part of the Andre Walker’s Hair System.
-However, type 4C hair consists of zigzag-patterned curls that tend to show very little or no definition at all.
+Like type 3C, this hair type was not originally part of Andre Walker’s Hair System.
+However, type 4C hair is different from other kinds of 4s, as it consists of zigzag-patterned curls that tend to show very little or no definition at all.

 An interesting fact about 4C hair is that it tends to shrink when dry by a little more than half of its length, which can be somehow addressed with leave-in conditioners.
 The most fragile of all types, 4C hair also requires much nourishing, this is why your favorite products would be natural oils and shea butter creams.

 While hair structure type largely defines what and how many products you should use, do not forget about other aspects that come into the equation, such as your hair thickness and porosity level.